turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * [Interviewing.io](https://interviewing.io/) allows you to do anonymous mock interviews from top companies.
 You can also watch recordings of past interviews!

+* [TripleByte](https://triplebyte.com/) allows you to showcase your skills to go straight to the tech interview at certain companies.

 * [Denver Tech Interview Meetup](https://www.meetup.com/denver-tech-interview-meetup/) is held twice a month, either downtown or in the Denver Tech Center

 * Coding challenges resources: